 Algerian protesters demand Thursday's election be cancelled

-ALGIERS, Dec 11 (Reuters) - A big crowd of protesters marched through central Algiers on Wednesday to demand Thursday's presidential election be cancelled, chanting that they would not vote in a poll they regard as a charade.
+ALGIERS, Dec 11 (Reuters) - A big crowd of protesters marched through central Algiers on Wednesday to demand that a presidential election planned for Thursday be cancelled, chanting that they would not vote in a poll they regard as a charade.

+Thousands of people crowded through the capital to demand that the vote be cancelled until the entire ruling elite step down and the military quit politics.

-They chanted "No election tomorrow" and held up banners reading "You have destroyed the country" as riot police stood blocking roads and a helicopter circled overhead.
-In one place, a column of police barged through the crowd.
+They chanted "No election tomorrow" and held up banners reading "You have destroyed the country".

-The election is shaping up to be a pivotal moment in the months-long struggle between the shadowy network of military, security and political leaders known as the "pouvoir", who have ruled for decades, and a leaderless street protest movement.

-While the military, the dominant force in the pouvoir - "the power" - has cast the election as the only way to end the stalemate on the streets, the protesters reject it as a sham designed to maintain the status quo.

 All five of the state-approved candidates running on Thursday are former senior officials linked to the former president Abdelaziz Bouteflika whom the army forced aside in April in response to the protests.